darth-veitcher/nswrap/README.md

 Since `NSString` and `NSSet` in Go both implement the `NSObject` interface, they can both be used as parameters to the `NSMutableArray` constructor.

-This will help you, too, with delegates
-(see below).
-Classes that accept delegates will generally accept any `NSObject` in ther `initWithDelegate()` or `setDelegate()` methods, and may or may not test at runtime if the provided object actually implements the required delegate protocol.
+This will help you, too, when working with delegates (see below).
+Classes that accept delegates will generally accept any `NSObject` in their `initWithDelegate()` or `setDelegate()` methods, and may or may not test at runtime if the provided object actually implements the required delegate protocol.

 * Inheritance

-Objective-C permits single inheritance.
+Objective-C only provides single inheritance.
 In Go, this is modeled using embedding.
 Top level objects that inherit from `NSObject` in Objective-C embed the Go type `Id` and therefore implement the `NSObject` Go interface.
 Other objects embed their superclass.
 For example: